-Bob Haynes lives in Scottsdale, Arizona and teaches at Arizona State University.
+Bob Haynes lives in Seneca Falls, New York.
 He has an MFA in poetry and has had work featured on VerseDaily and published in journals such as North American Review, Rattle, New Letters, Poetry Northwest, Cimarron Review, First Intensity, and elsewhere.
 Work has been reprinted in the anthologies Cabin Fever, Kansas City Out Loud, and Approaching Critical Mass, and in the poetry- writing textbook Important Words (Boynton/Cook Heinemann).
-He is also the author of a book-length poem , The Grand Unified Theory, which examines connections between science and faith.
+He is also the author of a book-length poem, The Grand Unified Theory, which examines connections between science and faith.
 Between 1985 and 1992, he published a literary journal, sponsored contests, and conducted poetry events in Washington, DC, and Alexandria, Virginia.
 There, he also served as a member of the Folgers Poetry Committee for the Greater Washington, DC, Area.
 He is the former Division Director of NASA Ames Research Center’s publishing, video, photography, and graphics department.
-As a writer for the Teacher-in-Space program, he has created educational science for students and educators, producing titles such as Spacesuit; How We Get Pictures From Space; Sentinels in the Sky; and Threshold of Space, and served as the Editorial Advisor for the Golden Book of Space Machines.
+As a writer for the Teacher-in-Space program, he has created educational science for students and educators, producing titles such as Spacesuit; How We Get Pictures from Space; Sentinels in the Sky; and Threshold of Space, and a Golden Book Space Machines (for Western Publishing).

 Excellent.
 Well-organized, thorough, thoughtful.
 Bob is an outstanding mentor/teacher.
 I credit him with two recent publications of work I began/revised in his Daydreams I class.
 Nancy Flynn